 I’ve seen A Walk to Remember twice now.
 The first time I didn’t cry.
 The second time was much different.
 I’m not sure if I’m getting more emotional with age, but boy was this a tearjerker.
 For me, the most tear-heavy part wasn’t the end though.
 It was everything in the middle.
 Have a box of tissues at hand and maybe a towel.
 The tissues won’t last forever.

 I read the book before seeing the movie, so I thought I was prepared for everything I knew would happen.
 Well, that didn’t last very long.
 Will Traynor and Louisa Clark don’t have the typical love story.
-It’s the type that’s born from friendship and trust, so of course you’re rooting for them from the get-go, but there’s one problem: Will wants to die because of his paralysis.
+It’s the type that’s born from friendship and trust, so of course you’re rooting for them from the get-go, but there’s one problem: Will no longer has the will to go on.
 What I suggest, read the book before the movie to get the full effect and get ready for the waterworks.

 Armageddon doesn’t seem like the typical sad movie, but don’t be fooled.
 It will mess with you.
 You become so invested in each of these characters that, by the end, the smallest thing that goes wrong will haunt you.
 The last two times I watched this, I teared up each time.
 Ugh, I want to say more, but I won’t give any spoilers.
 Good luck.